2001-math-max-fury-road/CouchPotato/README.md

 ## Tier 2: Enhanced Chat Experience
+- chat is integrated into the user's browser window as an overlay

 - users have access to various emoji notifications and can activate notifications to other users in the room
   - drinking game
   - throw popcorn at screen